Smithy (1946 film): Plot

+Ulm and Kingsford Smith attempt to raise funds by breaking an endurance record, but are unsuccessful.
+However Kay introduces Kingsford Smith and Ulm to Captain Alan Hancock.
+Hancock is enthusiastic about supporting Kingsford Smith in order to strengthen the links between America and Australia, especially in case they ever go to war against Japan.
+Hancock's support enables them to raise the money.

+In 1928, Ulm and Kingsford Smith and two Americans cross the Pacific in The Southern Cross.
+Before he leaves, Kingsford Smith says goodbye to Kay who, it is hinted, is facing some secret tragedy.
+The flight is successful and Kingsford Smith becomes world-famous.
+He gives a young boy, "Bluey" Truscott, a joy ride in a plane.

-Kingsford Smith attempts to set up his own airline but is not successful and is forced to take people on joy flights to make a living.
+Kingsford Smith crashes in the desert and Keith Vincent Anderson and "Bobby" Hitchcock die looking for him.
+Kingsford Smith then meets and marries Mary Powell, flying the Atlantic in between.
+He attempts to set up his own airline but is not successful, particularly after the loss of The Southern Cloud.
+When the government give the England-Australia airmail contract to another airline, Kingsford Smith is forced to take people on joy flights to make a living.
 He breaks another record, crossing the Pacific from the Australia to the United States in a single engine aircraft with P.G.
 Taylor.

 Kingsford Smith almost dies flying to New Zealand with Bill Taylor and John Stannage, and subsequently, retires the Southern Cross.

-In 1935 Kingsford Smith attempts to fly from Australia to England but disappears over the Indian Ocean.
+In 1935 he attempts to fly from Australia to England but disappears over the Indian Ocean.